-Here are some tips to help you get the most of your private lessons with a teacher or a tutor.
-This is not limited to French private lessons but applies to language learning in general.
+Here are some tips to help you get the most of your private lessons with a teacher or a tutor 🙂

-- Ask your private teacher any question you may have.
+1. Ask your teacher any question you may have.

-He/she will be happy to assist. (otherwise find a new teacher!).
-If not with private lessons, when would you have such an opportunity to ask your questions?
+They should will be happy to assist (otherwise find a new teacher!).
+If not during private lessons, when would you have such an opportunity to ask your questions?

 Work first on how to convey your message simply.
 Don’t be afraid to make mistakes, your teacher will help you get everything straight.